ayanmta/ObsidianNotes/Javascript/Maps in Go language..md

 ## Conclusion

-Maps are one of the most powerful and versatile data structures in Go, and they can help you solve many common problems in programming.
+Maps are one of the most powerful and versatile data structures in [[Go]], and they can help you solve many common problems in programming.
 In this post, we learned what maps are, how to create and use them, and some tips and tricks to make the most out of them.
 I hope you enjoyed this post and learned something new.
 If you have any questions or feedback, please feel free to leave them in the comments section below.
 Thank you for reading! 😊